hlml-toronto/studyGroup/_projects/abstract-generator.md

 We used two approaches: SGD and Adam.

 - For SGD we tried both monotonic and cylic learning rate schedules (to explore different minima).
-- For Adam we specifically used variation with weight-decay (AdamW) and used
+- For Adam we specifically used variation with weight-decay (AdamW).

 <img style="float: right;" src="/img/projects/textgen/training.png" alt="Training curves" width="1000px" align="center" style="padding:5px;">